moliver28/research-handbook/content/handbook/engineering/development/data-science/ai-powered/model-validation/_index.md

 ## Direction

-[Group direction](https://about.gitlab.com/handbook/engineering/development/data-science/ai-powered/model-validation/): We have two categories under this group.
+[Here](https://about.gitlab.com/handbook/engineering/development/data-science/ai-powered/model-validation/) is group direction page.We have two categories under this group.
 Category AI Evaluation and Category AI Research.
-This group followed under the stage AI-Powered.
+This group falls under the stage AI-Powered.

 ## 🚀 Team members